concretesolutions/yosef-android/README.md

 The JSON specification is very simple.
 We only have two entity models that describe how to represent a view (component) and how to style these components (properties).
-Our goal was to make the library as extensible as possible, so you can create new components or properties as you grow you project (don't forget to contribute some of them 😊).
+Our goal was to make the library as extensible as possible, so you can create new components or properties as you grow your project (don't forget to contribute some of them 😊).

 **DynamicComponent**